The Most Haunted Places In The Appalachian Mountains

 Shutterstock

 Stretching across 6.7 miles in northern New Jersey, just east of Hope Township and Jenny Jump State Forest, lies Shades of Death Road.
-Its chilling name shrouded in mystery, this roadway is enveloped in haunting legends that have intrigued many.
+This roadway is enveloped in haunting legends that have intrigued many visitors.
+Numerous tales attempt to explain the ominous moniker, from ferocious wildcats preying on travelers to sinister murders occurring along its desolate stretch.

 While haunted camping grounds like the Pine Barrens have earned New Jersey its reputation for eerie forests, Shades of Death Road remains a lesser-known but equally spine-tingling destination.
 Its mist-covered path, flanked by looming trees, evokes an unsettling ambiance reminiscent of a place where nightmares take form.